Dental Implants in Edmonton

-Dental Implants or Dentures
+Dental Implants vs Dentures

-The jawbone requires bite force distribution through the root systems of the teeth in order to continue to remineralize and remain strong.
+The jaw bone requires bite force distribution through the root systems of the teeth to continue to remineralize and remain strong.
 Without these bite forces, the jaw begins to direct vital minerals away from the jaw resulting in a diminishment of strength and structure.

-This can have profound impact on the appearance of the lower third of the face as well as a shortening of the profile.
+This can have a profound impact on the appearance of the lower third of the face as well as a shortening of the profile.
 This results in multiple fittings and can make keeping dentures in difficult – not to mention difficult to eat with.
-Hives, swelling and irritation can result from ill-fitting dentures and can make good nutrition hard to achieve if dentures are too uncomfortable to wear.
+Hives, swelling, and irritation can result from ill-fitting dentures and can make good nutrition hard to achieve if dentures are too uncomfortable to wear.

 Dentures require that food be consumed in small bites, distributed across the arches evenly.
 Because dentures do not act like real teeth, eating with dentures can be difficult to adjust to.
-If dentures come with a full palate, ability to taste food is significantly diminished.
+If dentures come with a full palate, the ability to taste the food is significantly diminished.